inktrap/dkb-export/README.md

 money](https://martin.kleppmann.com/2011/03/07/accounting-for-computer-scientists.html).
 These are:

+## Dkbweb

- - ``dkbweb`` which is used to get info from my banking account.
+``dkbweb`` which is used to get info from my banking account.
 The project has quite some history: it was written a long time ago, then abandoned, then automatically exported from google code (multiple times) and then forked by me.
+Requirements: ``dkb.py``.
+DONE: ``dkbweb`` works again(?)/finally!

+ - scraping the site works again
+ - it produces **semantically correct** qif files and the fields are interpreted correctly
+ - it produces **syntactically correct** qif files, it skips "Abschluss" statements.

+However, the ``dkbweb`` TODOs, ``dkbweb``:

+   - should in additional sanitize HTML.
+This is also true for ``dkb-visa``.

+   - still duplicates code from dkb-visa (to retrieve data, there are only some identifiers to change and one regex).
+Maybe it would be best to fix ``dkbweb`` and then change ``dkb-visa``.

+   - should be tested, like ``dkb-visa``

+## Dkbvisa

- - ``dkb-visa`` from hoffie is quite nice and works -- no need to fork it and I trust him to keep his version up to date.
+``dkb-visa`` from hoffie is quite nice and works -- no need to fork it and I trust him to keep his version up to date.
+Runs on ``Python 2.7``.
+Requirements: ``mechanize, beautifulsoup4``.
+Handling of duplicates should be done by the application used for money management (which they do quite reliably).

+The ``dkb-visa`` TODOs:

+ - should accept a pin number from commandline.
+ - maybe pull changes from fixing dkbweb.
+Or create another class for that.
+ - cleanup: have a generic formatting method (many of the methods do the same thing now)
+ - probably incorporate ``dkbweb`` and related: split the scraping code from the qif/csv generation code
+ - ``xrange`` is undefined (but it works?)
+ - i get various style/formatting warnings

+## Rationale

+Currently I am including the projects as subrepositories from their authors (hoping that they will fix bugs and develop new features).
+If a project is abandoned I am including my fork (forked with the intention to maintain it) as a subrepository.

+That way I can audit the tools and check the changes, which leads to (hopfully well) audited and maintained, therefore trustable tools.

+The new idea is to just pull the data with the scripts and simply use homebank for deduplication and budgeting.

+# Defunct/Irrelevant (personal opinion)

  - ``gnucash_autobudget``  is a python script that creates GnuCash entries according to an [envelope